emma-sax4/emmasax4.info/_posts/2019-10-18-my-time-with-two-jobs.md

 ---
-layout: thought
+layout: post
 title: My Time with Two Jobs
 ---

 A couple years ago, after I started working full-time, I thought about pursuing a second job.
 Perhaps something in retail or serving.
 I eventually decided not to go through with that—I really didn't need the additional money, since I work full-time as a software engineer.
 But this past January, I decided to make a change and take a second job anyway.

 The reasons why a person might decide to get a second (or third) job is usually related to money.
 If a person is having trouble paying the bills with their first job, they may get another one to cover the difference.
 But for me, I didn't necessarily _need_ a second job, I just _wanted_ one.
-Since I had decided to do my Kenya vacation in August (read more about that [here](/thoughts/welcome-to-kenya)), I figured that my savings account was going to take a significant hit if I didn't make up some of that money through another job.
+Since I had decided to do my Kenya vacation in August (read more about that [here](/posts/welcome-to-kenya)), I figured that my savings account was going to take a significant hit if I didn't make up some of that money through another job.

 ## Working with <a href="https://shoppers.instacart.com/" target="_blank">Instacart</a>
 ### Full-Service Shopper